Sunday, June 16, 2024

 And three bad memories:

 1. We were playing once when a middle-aged woman, presumably his mother, appeared.
 "Your father won't let me back in the house," she told David.
-"There's food cooking -- I need you to go in and turn the stove off, so it won't burn."
+"There's food cooking -- I need you to turn the stove off, so it won't burn."
 Weird and creepy.

 2. David never invited anyone over to his house to play or watch cartoons.
 We were intimately familiar with every other house in the neighborhood, but not his.
 So one day Bill and I knocked on the door, ostensibly to invite him to go to Schneider's and look at comic books, but really to get a glimpse inside.